Youssef-Beltagy/Remote_Site_Incubator/README.md

 **Turbidity**

-We have not added that sensor yet.
+We have not added The Turbidity sensor yet.
 This sensor can be calibrated, but it was tested with 5V input.
 If we can't supply and measure 5V, this sensor might become tricky.

 **PH**

-We have not added that sensor yet.
+We have not added the PH sensor yet.

 **Dissolved Oxygen**